Article Categories

 Insert 5 to Make Number Largest in Python

-Suppose we have a number n, we have to find the maximum number we can make by inserting 5 anywhere in the number.
+Given a number n, we need to find the maximum number we can create by inserting the digit '5' at any position in the number.
+This problem involves string manipulation and finding the optimal position to maximize the resulting number.

 class Solution: